 I frequently hear this statement, “Go find a college student/teenager/young person to do your social media.
 They are young.
 They know how to do this better than I do.”
 What’s your reaction to that?
-Does it sound right to you?
+Do you believe that kids know everything about social media?
 If I were to swap out social media for a car, do you think it would be the same?
 Just because they are young and social media is new doesn’t mean they know how to use it well.

 It’s your brand.
 Are you prepared to give complete control to a teenager?